 - An on-wrist skin temperature sensor tracks yours...

 Here comes an elder sibling to Fitbit Versa 2.
-The device is an improvement over its predecessor and comes with most of what the Fitbit Sense offers (most).
-The Fitbit comes with GPS and music playback capabilities but with limited subscriptions and trimmed down features.
+The device is an improvement over its predecessor and comes with most of what Fitbit Sense offers (most).
+The Fitbit comes with GPS and music playback capabilities but with limited subscriptions and trimmed-down features.

 The device is also a pretty good smartwatch with slightly downgraded hardware compared to the Fitbit Sense.
 But that doesn’t seem to impact the end-user experience.
 Google and Alexa would still be there if you need them.
 The Fitbit clearly proves to be a worthy companion for your daily commute and workouts.